 Today’s Topic: Why Jumps Get Inconsistent in Figure Skating

-Hi guys, welcome to Q&A with coach Rebecca.
-I am Rebecca Smith, the founder and director of Complete Performance Coaching and I have decided today, to talk to figure skaters.
-Now, of course, if you’re not a figure skater, don’t worry, I’m basically going to be talking about inconsistency and what causes it, and specifically about that pesky double axel.
+Hi everyone!
+Welcome to Q&A with coach Rebecca.
+I am Rebecca Smith, founder and director of Complete Performance Coaching.
+I have decided to talk to figure skaters today.
+Now, if you’re not a figure skater, don’t worry.
+I’m going to be talking about inconsistency and what causes it, specifically about that pesky double axel.

-That’s something I hear a lot about, and so I’ve got a couple of questions from members of the Perform Happy community that I will address today.
-If anyone has questions on live, I’m always live on Facebook Tuesdays at 4:30 on the Complete Performance Coaching page, so feel free to chime in and let me know if you have questions that we can get to live, otherwise, let’s dig in.
+I have a couple of questions from members of the Perform Happy community that I will address today.
+If anyone has questions on live, I’m live on Facebook Tuesdays at 4:30 on the Complete Performance Coaching page.
+Feel free to chime in and let me know if you have questions that we can get to live.
+Let’s dig in.

 Here’s the question that came through from one of the members.
 She says,

-Okay, first off, I’ll say, right before competition, less is usually more.
+First off, I’ll say right before competition, less is usually more.

 Less is More

-It’s not a time that you want to be sneaking in new techniques or new strategies.
-Of course, I had had a question that came through that was similar right before, to add all these, here’s how you’re going to do it over time, and here is how you’re going to make sure you stay consistent, which I will go into in a minute, but if you have a competition on Friday, you’re better off to not throw a whole lot of extra stuff into the mix, because a lot of the times, this inconsistency is caused by overthinking.
+This is not a time that you want to be sneaking in new techniques or new strategies.
+If you have a competition on Friday, you’re better off not throwing a whole lot of extra stuff into the mix, because a lot of the time, this inconsistency is caused by overthinking.

-For giving her more to think about, is probably not going to be super helpful.
+Giving her more to think about is probably not going to be super helpful.
 What I would say is the best thing you can do is talk her through the reality of the situation.
-Instead of trying to get her to relax or be confident or whatever, just say, “Hey, okay if you don’t land it in competition, how are you going to deal with that?”
+Instead of trying to get her to relax or be confident, just say, “Hey, if you don’t land it in competition, how are you going to deal with that?”

 Reassurance is Important

-Let her know mom, that you’re going to love her, no matter what, because she’s going to go out there and try her best.
+Let her know that you’re going to love her no matter what, because she’s going to go out there and try her best.
 Even if she wipes out, she’s going to get up, shake it off, finish her program strong, and learn something from it.

 No matter what happens at competition, it’s a learning experience.
 She’s learning things to make her more confident in the future.
 If looking back she can find some clues as to why it happened, that would be very helpful.
 Today is Tuesday, she’s got three days.

-Talk her through, hey if this is just an off week, and it doesn’t happen, we’re going to go to ice cream, we’re going to celebrate, we’re going to be so proud of you, don’t worry about it, your coaches might be a little miffed, they will get over it.
-By Wednesday of next week, no one will ever remember it happened.
+Talk her through it.
+Let her know that if this is just an off week, and it doesn’t happen, you’re going to go to ice cream, you’re going to celebrate, and you’re going to be so proud of her.

 What’s the Worst Thing That Can Happen?